factful/ocr_testing/Readme.md

 ## [OCRopus][OCRopus_github]

+[OCRopus](https://github.com/tmbdev/ocropy) is a collection of document analysis tools.
+TK: IS IT GENUINELY MORE THAN OCR?
+OR JUST MORE COMPLEX?
+ANY OTHER NOTES TO INCLUDE IN TEXT?

+OCRopus requires python 2.7 so you probably want to use `virtualenv` to install it and manage dependancies.
+We had hiccups using the installation instructions in the [Readme file](https://github.com/tmbdev/ocropy#running), but found workable [installation instructions](https://github.com/tmbdev/ocropy/issues/241) hiding in an issue.
+You'll also want to [follow some specialized instructions](https://markhneedham.com/blog/2018/05/04/python-runtime-error-osx-matplotlib-not-installed-as-framework-mac/) to get `matplotlib` running in a Python 2.7 `virutalenv`.

+Notes:
 Getting OCRopus set up is a pain in the ass.
 It will only work on python 2.7, consequently it's probably best to use virtualenv to install and manage dependencies (or use docker? idk).

 Trying to run `matplotlib` w/in py2.7 in virtualenv fails unless you [follow instructions](https://markhneedham.com/blog/2018/05/04/python-runtime-error-osx-matplotlib-not-installed-as-framework-mac/) to specify the framework ([that were cribbed from StackOverflow](https://stackoverflow.com/questions/34977388/matplotlib-runtimeerror-python-is-not-installed-as-a-framework)).